11. Pandas Visualization#

 # plt.style.use('bmh')

-Let’s call these plot type methods (the key terms shown in the list above, e.g. ‘box’, ‘barh’, etc) to see how they work.
+Let’s call some of these 11 plot type methods (the key terms shown in the list above, e.g. ‘box’, ‘barh’, etc) to see how they work.

 ### remember the dataframe